-For each site we review, we’ll share a quick search and marketing technology audit, just to get a feel for what’s going on behind the scenes in terms of their level of digital marketing expertise.
-We’ll use the Moz, Ghostery and Wapplyzer extensions in Google Chrome on each site.
+We’ll review a number of sites.
+Each review will start with a quick search and marketing technology audit.
+That gives you a feel for what’s going on behind the scenes with their digital marketing.
+We’ll use the Moz, Ghostery and Wapplyzer extensions in Google Chrome to do that.

-Then, we’ll talk a little about the experience from a customer point of view.
-How is the design, layout and brand identity?
+Then, we’ll talk about the site experience from a customer point of view.
+How does the design, layout and brand identity work?
 And what lessons would we take to use on other product pages?

 Buying televisions online

-Given that most people have been stuck at home, and most people’s TVs will have been on more regularly and for longer, it seems like a good time for TV manufacturers and retailers.
-The more you use your TV after all, the sooner you will need to replace or update it.
+As most people have been stuck at home, and their TVs will have been on more regularly and for longer, it seems like a good time for TV manufacturers and retailers.
+After all, the more you use your TV, the sooner you need to replace or update it.

 A quick search for “buy a new TV” gives you paid ads from Kogan and Harvey Norman.
-With Kogan being an online pure player, we might look at them another time.
-And we’re still a bit stuck up on Gerry Harvey’s poorly chosen words at the start of the COVID-19 heartbreak to consider a review of Harvey Norman.
+With Kogan being an online pure player, we’ll look at them another time.
+And we’re still too unimpressed with Gerry Harvey’s poorly chosen words at the start of the COVID-19 outbreak to give them much airtime.

-Although, it’s interesting reading back his follow up, where he did admit it made him sound like a “heartless, greedy old bastard”.
-Ten out of ten for self-awareness, and also for his public relations team in reminding him to keep his gob shut since.
+Although, it’s interesting reading his follow up, where he admitted it made him sound like a “heartless, greedy old bastard”.
+Ten out of ten for self-awareness.
+And also for his public relations team in reminding him to keep his gob shut since.

-So, instead, we’re going to have a look at two other retailers, who come up next in the organic search rankings, the Good Guys and JB Hi-FI.
+So instead, we’ll look at the next 2 retailers in the search rankings, the Good Guys and JB Hi-FI.

 Moz : Domain Authority : 61